Home

 Please fill out the application found here.
 After doing so, please call me to discuss any questions, particulars or whatnot that you or I may have.
 Please don't make any payments until you fill out and application and we talk...
 I want to be sure all your questions are answered and you have a clear understanding of the course so you can make a confident decision about participating.

-Paypal Payment Options... choose the appropriate payment option from the pull
+Paypal Payment Options... please choose the appropriate payment option from the pull

 down menu here

-(after we talk) you can send your first payment to me at:
+(after we talk) you can also choose to send your payment to me at:

 jim mcdonald